rackerlabs/support-how-to/content/cloud-servers/sample-logrotate-configuration-and-troubleshooting.md

 #### Verbose

-The verbose flag, &ldquo;-v&rdquo;, tells logrotate to say what it&rsquo;s doing while it&rsquo;s doing it.
+The verbose flag, "-v", tells logrotate to say what it&rsquo;s doing while it&rsquo;s doing it.
 It&rsquo;s very useful when trying to find out why logrotate doesn&rsquo;t rotate a log when you want it to.

 #### Debug

-The debug flag, &ldquo;-d&rdquo;, tells logrotate to go through the motions of rotating logs but not *actually* rotate them.
+The debug flag, "-d", tells logrotate to go through the motions of rotating logs but not *actually* rotate them.
 It can be handy if you want to test a new config file but don&rsquo;t want any actual log rotation run when you do (if you&rsquo;re working on a production server, for example).